-To import any agricultural good into China, an importer must apply for a quarantine inspection permit (QIP) to cover that contract amount.
+To import any agricultural good into China, an importer must apply for a quarantine inspection permit (QIP) to cover each contract volume.
 The importer must supply documentation regarding the origin and volume of the shipment to AQSIQ with the QIP application.
 A QIP can technically cover multiple load/containers and is valid for six months.